-15.0 REPORTING
+16.0 Reporting

-Reports shall be made available quarterly by the Director of The Illinois Funds to the Treasurer and The Illinois Funds participants.
+Reports shall be made available quarterly by the Director of IPTIP Investments to the Treasurer, the Chief Investment Officer and The Illinois Funds participants.
 The quarterly report shall contain the following:

-- a) The performance of The Illinois Funds as compared to the established benchmark; - b) Asset allocation; - c) Any deviation from the standards established in Section 10.0 of this Policy; - d) Any change in investment policy adopted during the quarter; and - e) The average number of days to maturity.
+- a) The total amount of funds; - b) The current and historic performance of The Illinois Funds as compared to the established benchmark; - c) The asset allocation for the investments; - d) Any circumstances resulting in a deviation from the standards established in Section 11.0 of this Policy; - e) Any change in investment policy adopted during the quarter; and - f) The weighted average number of days to maturity.

-A listing of all investments in the portfolio marked to market shall be made available to the Treasurer and The Illinois Funds participants annually.
+A listing of all investments in the portfolio marked to market shall be made available to the Treasurer, Chief Investment Officer and The Illinois Funds participants annually.